GetanehT/Restaurant-Booking-System/README.md

   devices.
 4. Content Sections
 *Title: Large and prominent text, conveying your restaurant's brand (e.g., "Ethiopian Flavors").
-Subtext: A tagline or inviting phrase (e.g., "Come and Taste...").
+* Subtext: A tagline or inviting phrase (e.g., "Come and Taste...").
-Call-to-Action: A button that encourages users to take immediate action, such as "Reserve Now" or "Order Online."
+* Call-to-Action: A button that encourages users to take immediate action, such as "Reserve Now" or "Order Online."
+* User Experience: This draws visitors in right away and directs them to take immediate action (booking a table or viewing the menu).
 5. User-Centered Design
 * Mobile-Friendly: The site is fully responsive, ensuring a smooth user experience on all devices, including desktops,